Up to 50% off sofas & mattresses — limited‑time deals.

 • Seat firmness (brand scale): Firm, 5/5

-• Frame: solid + engineered hardwood frame with reinforced joinery
+• Frame: solid + engineered hardwood with reinforced joinery

 • Cushion support: high-gauge sinuous springs